 Leslie loves theatre, too.
-Her play CAVE QUEST about an ADD-riddled video game developer that crashes the Tibetan meditation retreat of a Buddhist nun in order to extract the secret to enlightenment so he can make it into a video game had its world premiere at East-West Players and received raves from the Los Angeles Times and was deemed "GO!" by LA Weekly and titillated the LA Times.
+Her play CAVE QUEST about an ADD-riddled video game developer that crashes the Tibetan meditation retreat of a Buddhist nun in order to extract the secret to enlightenment so he can make it into a video game had its world premiere at East-West Players and received raves from the Los Angeles Times and was deemed "GO!" by LA Weekly.
 Her plays MAP OF THE HUM and DAMN YOU, DARLON were also crowd pleasers.